NeoNeuron/PaperNotes/Jul11.md

 ## Slow excitation of reverberations: Role of NMDA receptors
 - Fast excitatory and slow inhibitory recurrent circuit would lead to a dynamical instability.
 While slow excitatory and fast inhibition mediated by NMDAR.
 - Sufficiently high NMDA/AMPA ratio would lead to a sustainable firing activity, while the actual ratio value depends on detailed biological structures.

+## Multiple feedback process
+Three other feedback processes which might participate the generation of persistent spiking activity are mentioned.
+1. Positive feedback in individual pyramidal neuron in terms of inducing intrinsic ion current to facilitate the depolarization of membrane potential.
+In this way, less slow NMDAR-mediated synaptic transmission is need to ensure stable persistent activity;
+2. In frontal cortex, local synaptic connections between pyramidal neuron pairs shows short-term facilitation in terms of short-term synaptic plasticity, which would persist the localized spiking activation for a certain time period.
+3. Depolarization-induced suppression of inhibition(DSI).
+With spike-frequency adaptation, spiking activities would trigger negative feedback process to reduce its firing rate.
+By introducing DSI, the negative feedback process would be reduced so that spiking activities would maintain for a while.
+Meanwhile, DSI reduces the noise-induced random drift of the persistent activity pattern.(Not explained in detail) In addition, the paper mentioned a simulated agonist for cannabinoid receptors, which has the opposite contribution compared with DSI.

+## Excitation-inhibition balance
+### Dynamic stability
+Basically, network has a fixed E-I balance regardless of its changing dynamic regime.
+Meanwhile, inhibition is slightly stronger than excitation.
+### Stimulus selectivity
+### Resistance against distractors
+Unlike in temporal lobe and parietal lobe, neurons in prefrontal cortex might persist spiking activities under external distracting inputs.
+One of the hypothesis is that active neurons in PFC recruit inhibition to suppress other neurons under the impact of distractors.
+### Synchronized network fast oscillations
+## Contributions of different gabaergic cell subtypes
+(Not read yet)
+## Decision making